What is ctcLink?

-- User Acceptance Testing (UAT): User testing of the ctcLink system started in September and will continue through November.
-Testers from FirstLink colleges (Spokane, Spokane Falls and Tacoma) as well as some testers from Wave 1 colleges are busy testing the ctcLink system.
-In UAT, testers use test scripts developed by our ctcLink implementation partner, Ciber.
+- Testing: Testing of the ctcLink system is nearly complete.
+As pieces of the system that weren't out-of-the box (CEMLIs) get developed and finalized, they get added to the testing cycle.
+System Integration Testing (SIT) is performed by the project team before items are moved to User Acceptance Testing (UAT).
+In UAT, testers are from FirstLink colleges (Spokane, Spokane Falls and Tacoma) and, in some cases, from Wave 1 colleges that have offered to assist.
+The testers use test scripts developed by our ctcLink implementation partner, Ciber.
 The scripts provide instructions for navigating to a specific page in the system and performing a set of tasks.
-When the task fails, the tester logs a defect, which is sent to Ciber technical staff to fix.
+If the task fails, the tester logs a defect, which is sent to Ciber technical staff to fix.
 Scripts are retested until the process is completed successfully and passes.
-UAT includes testing of all pillars/modules: Campus Solutions, Financials, Human Capital Management, Online Admissions Application, Continuing Education, ctcLink Gateway (portal) and much more.
+Testing includes all pillars/modules: Campus Solutions, Financials, Human Capital Management, Online Admissions Application, Continuing Education, ctcLink Gateway (portal) and much more.

 - Global Solution: Requirements Validation, Foundation Decisions, BPA Workshops, Business Process Diagrams and begin Data Conversion and Configuration -- (March 2013 - Jan 2014)

 - System Build/Configure and Test: Dec 2013 - Sept 2014